Get to Know Research Services

 Mary Messec Smith

-Mary Messec Smith has been a Research Program Manager at WRF since 2010, and currently directs the PFAS Research Area.
+Mary Messec Smith has been a Research Principal at WRF since 2010, and currently directs the PFAS Research Area.
 Mary previously directed the Hexavalent Chromium and the Intelligent Water Networks Research Areas.
 Mary earned her MSc in Environmental Science & Engineering from the Colorado School of Mines.

 Areas of Expertise: Distribution Systems, Water Quality, Security and Emergency Management, Intelligent Water Systems, Constituents of Emerging Concern